nextcloud/documentation/developer_manual/core/theming.rst

 Structure
 =========
-The folder structure of a theme is exactly the same as the main ownCloud structure.
+The folder structure of a theme is exactly the same as the main Nextcloud structure.
 You can override js files, images, translations and templates with own versions.
 CSS files are loaded additionally to the default files so you can override CSS properties.
 CSS files and the standard pictures that are used reside